 Local Tip: Please respect the Yampa.
 Flip flops, sunglasses, cans, and water bottles are all easily lost while tubing and result in lots of trash in our most cherished Steamboat resource, the Yampa River.
 Do not wear flip-flops that can easily fall off your feet but instead sandals with straps, secure your sunglasses, leave the beer and plastic water bottles at home (alcoholic beverages are not permitted).
 Instead, bring a reusable water bottle that you can clip to yourself or your tube.

 This goes hand in hand with hanging out downtown.
 Just walk over the Yampa ninth street footbridge and follow the Yampa River Core Trail to Howelsen Hill.
 Here there are volleyball courts, tennis courts, baseball fields, grills, gazebos, and the Howler, Steamboat’s alpine slide.
+You will also witness the Steamboat Springs Winter Sports Club practicing their ski jumping on the summer ramps (yep, summer ski jumping).
+Howelsen Hill is the gateway to Emerald Mountain Trail System and home to many free Summer Concerts that locals call the “mandatory town meeting.”
+During your Steamboat vacation, chances are there is a free concert going on somewhere and chances are, you have heard of the performer.

 It is a short, 1/4 mile walk on a gravel path down to the 280 ft Fish Creek Falls.
 In the Spring, witness the once soft powder blast over the falls like an oversized firehose as Fish Creek runs hard with snowmelt runoff.